Want to make repairs to an older Sears Air compressor but pressure switch is no longer available?

 I can purchase from Grainger if I just can figure out what part number I need.
 Your help would be appreciated.

 You are quite correct that most DIY type compressor pressure switches incorporate the unloader valve as part of their design and the line from compressor head is attached to the unloader valve in the pressure switch.

 I have uploaded a picture to show how the pressure switch toggles a small valve (1 in image) at the end of the “tube from the compressor head” on my home compressor, thus allowing air trapped over the piston to escape when the pressure switch toggles to off and that process depresses the pin on the valve.

 I can’t be sure what model or part number of pressure switch will suit your compressor best.

-I am fairly sure that any "standard" compressor pressure switch will work, though I appreciate it's hard to buy one on-line, as you can't easily send it back if it doesn't work.
+I am fairly sure that any “standard” compressor pressure switch will work, though I appreciate it’s hard to buy one on-line, though mostly you can easily send it back if it doesn’t work.

 by Gary K